 It should be noted that most wines are meant to be drunk shortly after being bottled, while they’re at the peak of flavor and aroma.
 In general, if you spent less than $30 for the wine, you should drink it within a year or two of purchase at most — and preferably right away!
 These aren’t bad wines by any means, but they aren’t typically the kind that get better with age, either.

 When someone talks about aging a fine wine, they generally mean rich, red wines — think Cabernet Sauvignon or Merlot — that are designed to get more mellow over time.
 These tend to be expensive, and you can’t just ignore them to age them properly.
 Wine lovers make sure they provide the perfect storage conditions to allow the finest wines to develop their best flavor over the years.
-Think of this as the one exception to a general rule that you should drink your wine within two years of the expiration date (See Everything You Need To Know About Aging Wine With A Wine Fridge).
+Think of this as the one exception to a general rule that you should drink your wine within two years of the expiration date.

 Best Practices for Wine Storage